fionayyc/last-centurion/red-sector/logs/dash-throttle-n-thrust.md

 Then Caylee opened wide—and took him deep.

 Her throat swallowed around him, nose to base, gagging softly but never backing off.
-Dash licked her lips, fingers teasing Derrian’s thighs, then leaned in and sucked his cock the moment Caylee pulled back, spit trailing between them.
+Dash licked her lips, fingers teasing Kaidan’s thighs, then leaned in and sucked his cock the moment Caylee pulled back, spit trailing between them.

 They passed him back and forth, like a game.
 Spit-slick, moaning, their muzzles drenched.

-Derrian grunted, gripping Caylee’s ears as he fucked into her mouth, slow and deep.
+Kaidan grunted, gripping Caylee’s ears as he fucked into her mouth, slow and deep.
 “Gods, you two—filthy.
 Fucking perfect.”

 Dash sucked his balls, tongue working in wide swirls as Caylee bobbed faster, eyes glazed, makeup smeared.
 Then they both took him at once—one muzzle at the head, the other at the base—licking, kissing, worshiping.

-“I’m gonna—fuck—” Derrian growled.
+“I’m gonna—fuck—” Kaidan growled.

 He grabbed Dash’s muzzle and forced himself into her mouth, hips jerking as he came.
 Thick ropes of cum poured into her throat, making her gag before she pulled back, coughing, dripping.

 Caylee caught the next spurt across her tongue, then another splash hit her cheek.
 She moaned, eyes fluttering, and leaned in to share it with Dash—tongues swirling together, cum dripping from their lips as they kissed sloppily in front of him.

-Derrian sat back, chest rising, sweat on his brow.
+Kaidan sat back, chest rising, sweat on his brow.

 The girls licked him clean.

 “Think we’re still in trouble?”
 Caylee asked, smirking.

-Derrian’s voice was hoarse.
+Kaidan’s voice was hoarse.

 “You’re both on cleanup duty.
 With your tongues.”

 ---

 NSFW Scene: “Throttle & Thrust – Part V: Beg For It”
-Featuring: Derrian Wolfe, Caylee Jay, Alexandra Dash Scene Type: Double penetration (one at a time), rough, begging, creampie winner
+Featuring: Kaidan Wolfe, Caylee Jay, Alexandra Dash Scene Type: Double penetration (one at a time), rough, begging, creampie winner

 ---

 The girls were panting—kneeling, stained with spit, cum, and sweat, their muzzles glistening from the mess they’d just lovingly shared.
-Derrian stood slowly, towering above them.
+Kaidan stood slowly, towering above them.
 His cock was still hard, thick with heat and hunger.

 He grabbed Caylee by her messy ponytail, yanked her up onto her feet, and bent her over the nearest crate.